range-et/PGL/README.md

 ## More examples

-More examples are available at [Examples](https://www.plebiangraphlibrary.com/examples.html) Check them out as a demonstration of some of the features of the library.
+More examples are available at [Examples](https://www.plebeiangraphlibrary.com/examples.html) Check them out as a demonstration of some of the features of the library.

 ## Integrations

-The Plebian Graph Library (PGL) is built on top of the ThreeJS library, seamlessly integrating its rich functionalities into a comprehensive and powerful toolset for large-scale graph data visualization.
+The plebeian Graph Library (PGL) is built on top of the ThreeJS library, seamlessly integrating its rich functionalities into a comprehensive and powerful toolset for large-scale graph data visualization.
 By leveraging the foundation provided by ThreeJS, PGL inherits a wide range of features, including advanced shading techniques, texture mapping capabilities, and much more.
 These powerful rendering capabilities enable PGL to create visually stunning and immersive graph visualizations, adding depth and realism to the representation of complex network structures.
 With its symbiotic relationship with ThreeJS, PGL empowers users to go beyond traditional graph visualizations, unlocking a world of possibilities for exploration and analysis.

 ## Benchmarking